PWr-Aerospace/ground-control-station/README.md

     sudo apt-get update ; sudo apt-get install -y libgtk-3-dev webkit2gtk-4.0 libappindicator3-dev librsvg2-dev patchelf libudev-dev
     ```

-7. Now you should be capable of building the application.
+7. Now you should be able to build the application.
 Navigate to the root
 of the cloned repository and run:

     For a development build: